 As an aside, as a data scientist, Fabrice is also a fan of the visual machine learning features in Dataiku.
 Though Fabrice is a coder (he’s a big fan of integrated Python and R notebooks), he recommends that even technical folks take advantage of the visual capabilities of Dataiku for standard options.

 “The manual parameterization of options, such as sampling, features, and models, allows me not to waste time coding and saves me time interpreting the results.”

 Caroline Jarry , an AVISIA data scientist, is especially focused on value, which means taking projects out of a design environment and putting them into the live business environment of the organization.
 She has a recommendation for organizations concerned with generating value from their data projects, which is to industrialize workflows using scenarios, launched either manually or automatically.

 Dataiku can automate sections or even the entirety of workflows, and this automation can simply be scheduled (e.g., daily/weekly) or based on scenarios (e.g., when a new batch of data arrives, or when certain metrics are triggered).
 Caroline emphasizes that this can done for whatever part of the workflow you need.

 “Rebuild your project from data preparation, or re-score your data with your model, or even retrain the model itself using new and updated data.”

-Whether using Dataiku or not, operationalization is the key piece of data projects - without it, teams might work on projects that never show any business value at all.
-Get additional tips and tricks on enabling operationalization at your organization.
+Whether you are using Dataiku or not, operationalization is the key piece of data projects - without it, teams might work on projects that never show any business value at all.

 A large part of our mission here at Dataiku is bringing together the data community both within our product and out in the world.
 Whether it’s technology partners or consultants that help bring a data-driven approach to the far-reaching corners of the world, partners are an essential part of our community - talk to AVISIA or find a Dataiku Partner.